 “One thing is certain, that city that is going to be built cannot be sold to foreigners.
 We are not going to give visas for people to come and live here,” Reuters quoted Mahathir as saying.

 According to local media, developer Country Garden Pacificview said that the comments did not match the prime minister’s previously expressed sentiments and may have been taken out of context.
-The developer also noted that it has complied with all relevant regulations and that under the law foreigners are allowed to buy land in the Malaysia.
+The developer also noted that it has complied with all relevant regulations and that under the law foreigners are allowed to buy land in Malaysia.

 Mahathir Focuses on Chinese Projects

 Mahathir, the country’s leader from 1981-2003, was critical of Chinese projects in the country before his surprise return to power in 2018 and has continued to take aim at them.
 He has said that the investments are expensive, unnecessary, bring an influx of immigrants and could endanger the country’s sovereignty.
 While still on the campaign trail last December, Mahathir said in reference to Country Garden’s project, “I hope Forest City will truly become a forest … Its residents will consist of baboons, monkeys and so on.”
 The veteran defender of Malaysian honour added that, “We should realise that once we sell land to others, we no longer have any ownership over it.